nnaemekailoh/onprem-airgapped-k8s-platform/README.md

 - **Kubernetes Deployment (RKE2):**
   - **Ansible Role:**
     I would deploy Kubernetes (RKE2) using an Ansible Role and Playbook.
-    I have provided a sample Ansible Role in the code_snippet section of this repo, here [ansible_snippet](./code_snippets/infrastructure/ansible/)
+    I have provided a sample Ansible Role in the repo, here [ansible_snippet](./ansible/)
   - **Dynamic Inventory:**
     I would create a Python script for dynamic inventory generation from the MAAS API.